- About project

 - International services

-Jelena Volkova, lecturer, candidate of economics, doctoral candidate
+Jelena Volkova, lecturer, candidate of of economics, doctoral candidate

 Rezekne Higher School, Latvia